waveix/.github/profile/readme.md

 `-worker` - Worker, runs on request.

-`-graphql-schema` - Schema of interaction between services/layers.
+`-graphql-schema` - Schema of interaction between services or layers.

 `-kit` - A set of utilities.